Roy Edward Marquardt: Later years

 The ramjet market collapsed after the end of the Bomarc program as turbojets showed increased capability, and as government officials moved their focus to rockets and intercontinental ballistic missiles.
 However ramjet development continued at a low level at Marquardt Corporation and other firms.

 Roy continued to focus on research in the ensuing years to diversify Marquardt's product offerings, following his mandate that the company be "Dedicated to Keeping the United States First in Technology".
 These extensive activities taxed profits (although Marquardt remained profitable during the period), but in 1964, an impatient board of directors replaced Roy as President of Marquardt Corporation, in order to change the focus more toward profits.
-Roy was retained as Chairman of the Board.
+Roy was retained as chairman of the board.
 His dream of building a 6,000 MPH airliner powered with ramjets was never realized, and many other research projects were cancelled by the new company president.

-Roy resigned in 1967 from the company that bore his name.
+Roy became disillusioned as the new management began to sell off pieces of his company and cancelled research projects that were not related to the current business activities.
+He resigned in 1967 from the company that bore his name.
 Following his career at Marquardt Corporation, Roy served in multiple charities in the Los Angeles area, served as a director of American Jet Industries in California.